Carluccio's may close 30 restaurants

 Carluccio has already tried to rebrand itself several times, introducing Via Carluccio's, a grab-and-go format in Tottenham Court Road, a hotel restaurant, and serving pizza for the first time in 2016.

-But much of the new competition in London is now coming not from other chains but small independent start-ups such as Padella, Sorella, Flour and Grape or Sager and Wilde.
+But much of the new competition in London is now coming not from other chains, but small independent start-ups such as Padella, Sorella, Flour and Grape or Sager and Wilde, which can be more flexible on pricing and menus.

 Carluccio's was co-founded by chef and restaurateur Antonio Carluccio as an Italian food shop in 1991 with the first cafe opening in Market Place, London, in 1999.
 Its deliberately simple Italian food and drink proved to be immensely popular.
 In 2010, it was bought by Landmark for £90m.